 Inventory, 72 ct : 0

-Rome apples are available in the fall and early winter months.
+Rome apples are available in the fall through early winter.

 The Rome apple was named after Rome Township, Ohio where the apple was first planted by chance in 1817 on the Gillett family property.
-Joel Gillett had purchased several trees to start an orchard and he found one of the seedlings purchased was very small and unlike the other trees.
-He gave this tree to his son, 14 year old Alanson who took the tree and planted it by a river on their property.
-Once the tree reached an age where it was producing fruit the Gillett family and neighbors noticed the fruit was exceptionally good and began to take grafts of the tree.
-H.N.
-Gillett, a cousin, was one of the first to graft the tree and took it to a nursery in order to market it to other growers in the area.
+Joel Gillett had purchased several trees to start an orchard, and he found one of the seedlings purchased was very small and unlike the other trees.
+Rumor has it, he gave this tree to his son, fourteen-year-old Alanson who took the tree and planted it by a river on their property.
+Once the tree reached an age where it was producing fruit, the Gillett family and neighbors noticed the fruit was exceptionally good and began to take grafts of the tree.
+Horatio Nelson Gillett, a cousin, was one of the first to graft the tree and took it to a nursery to market it to other growers in the area.
 The apple quickly became a popularly grown variety in Rome Township, Ohio and the surrounding areas.
 Today, Rome apples are grown in apple growing regions throughout the United States and can be found at specialty markets and local grocers.

 Recipes that include Rome Apples.
 One is easiest, three is harder.